 The absence of sufficient lighting to permit proper viewing of the art

+art for the sake of art / Art for art’s sake 艺术至上主义

+flicker

+fit with

 P2 Another early interpretation was based on the fact that most of the images are animals, and the majority of these, such as horses and bison, were hunted for food.
 This viewpoint became known as the "hunting magic" explanation.
 The drawing of the animals was interpreted as a way to magically ensure that an upcoming hunt would be successful.
 The hunting-magic interpretation has much appeal because we know that hunting was an important part of daily life during this period.
 And, in direct contrast to the art-for-art's-sake explanation, the practice of these “rituals" deep within caves suggests that not everyone participated.
 There are many nonhunting images in the caves, however, that do not support this explanation, such as geometric shapes and human figures.